wren-lang/wren/doc/site/classes.markdown

     class Rectangle is Shape {
       construct new() {
-        //This will print null! _shape from the parent class is private,
+        //This will print null!
+        //_shape from the parent class is private,
-        //so we are really just reading `_shape` from `this`, which has not been set.
+        //we are reading `_shape` from `this`,
+        //which has not been set, so returns null.
         System.print("I am a %(_shape)")

         //a local variable, all variables are private _width = 10
         var other = Rectangle.new()

         //other._width is not accessible from here,
         //even though we are also a rectangle.
 The field
         //is private, and other._width is invalid syntax!
       }